codeiyapa/Hactober-Fest-Special/Readme.md

 ## How to contribute
 Submit your pull request here for Hacktoberfest-2021 in any language you prefer, if language folder not present, create one as a part of it, after script add your name and GitHub profile into Contributors.md file.

-👕 Win Your T-Shirt/Tree

-In past years, shirts have arrived in November or December, depending on how far you live from San Francisco.

-The Digital Ocean team should eventually contact you asking for your shirt size and shipping address.
-(Keep in mind they are shipping 40,000 shirts so this process will take a while.)
-And yes, they will ship internationally.

-Don’t miss this opportunity.
-Start contributing to open source and get a limited edition T-shirt for Free!
-And also, Stickers!

 ![image](https://user-images.githubusercontent.com/36507578/135815131-10d36244-ecfc-49fd-a525-223eefb29a12.png)